jasparagus/LoLlyPlotty/README.md

 + Secondary plot options (entry boxes for things like number of matches to be considered a "teammate")

-+ Replace season, champion, queue type, and role with multiselection listboxes
-  1. Update filter to loop over selected options
-  2.

 + GUI Update
-  1. Add background colors
+  1. Switch to ttk
+  2. Add tabs to different panes
-  2. Modify font sizes/styles to improve look
+  3. Modify font sizes/styles to improve look
-  3. Break out into multiple panes instead of one giant thing to make the formatting nicer.
+  4. Break out into multiple panes instead of one giant thing to make the formatting nicer.

 + Add mean/median/mode to histograms

 + Incorporate KDA somehow (probably through a histogram)

-+ Read in a dictionary for the appropriate game constants and populate dropdowns
++ Switch GUI filter panes to trade entries rather than reproducing them
   1. read queues, etc. as dictionaries
   2. add them to the appropriate filtering dropdowns
   3. Replace the dropdowns with multiselect boxes